 Let’s take a deeper look at the difference between these two commonly associated terms.

 What is a Job?

 A job is something you simply do for the money.
 Usually, jobs have a small impact on future resumes because they aren’t typically related to what your career is or will be.
-Although, jobs show your work ethic, which is important to future employers.
-Also, jobs offer little networking opportunities because the coworkers at your job are most likely people you will not work with at your future career.
+Also, jobs usually offer less networking opportunities because your coworkers often won’t be continuing on to the same field as you in your future career.

 What is a Career?

 A career is all about building up skills through various employment opportunities, giving you the ability to move on to higher paying and more prestigious ones.
 Careers provide a foundation of experiences that help fuel your professional life for many years.